 - Aim for realistic goals.
 Ambitious targets can be inspiring as long as they’re still within reach.
 Make the most of your resources by sticking to projects that allow you to deliver results.
 Others will be more likely to support you if they see that you have an impressive track record.

 - Set priorities.
-Even when you have a valid case, you need to pick your battles.
+You must pick your battles even when you have a valid case.
 Keep your eye on the big picture.
 Ask yourself if you’d rather prove you’re right or hold onto an important relationship.

 Dinosaurs ruled the earth for a lot longer than humans have been around, so it makes sense that they might know something about how to live peacefully with each other.
 Face conflicts head-on and work together to develop agreements that stand up to the test of time.